devbisme/kicad-3rd-party-tools/README.md

 - [kicad-utils](https://github.com/cho45/kicad-utils) - KiCAD library / schematic / pcb parser and plotter written in TypeScript (JavaScript)

 - [KiCad-RW](https://github.com/FabriceSalvaire/kicad-rw) - A Python library to read/write KiCad 6 Sexpr file format.
-(Implement actually a `.kicad_sch` reader)
+In addition this library can compute the netlist of a circuit.
+(It actually only implements a `.kicad_sch` reader)

 ## Cheatsheets